-Research tells us that patients are not always informed how to take medicines when they collect them from pharmacies.
-This intervention is about ensuring key safety information is given to every patient, every time an NSAID is sold or dispensed.
+Research tells us that patients are not always informed how to take medicines when they collect them from pharmacies and dispensing practices.
+This intervention is about ensuring key safety information is given to every patient, every time an NSAID is dispensed.